 This subject introduces various insurance and annuity products, teaches fundamental knowledge of actuarial pricing and reserving, and discusses techniques used for projecting and valuing insurance and annuity cashflows which are contingent on the status of single or multiple lives.

 On successful completion of this subject, students should be able to:

-- Define simple assurance and annuity contracts, and develop formulae for the means and variances of the present values of the payments under these contracts, assuming constant deterministic interest.
+- Demonstrate understanding of various insurance and annuity contracts and develop formulae for the means and variances of the present values of the payments under these contracts, assuming deterministic interest rate.

-- Define and use straightforward functions involving two lives.
+- Formulate insurance and annuity functions involving two lives.

 High level of development: written communication; problem solving; statistical reasoning; application of theory to practice; interpretation and analysis; synthesis of data and other information; evaluation of data and other information; use of computer software.